 Incidence of Alcohol Abuse in Pregnant Women

 When it comes to consumption of alcohol by expectant mothers, alcohol crosses the placenta and is absorbed by the blood and tissues of the developing fetus.
 Pregnant women who drink don’t just harm themselves, but also their fetus.
-The following are some disturbing alcohol poisoning statistics:
+The following are some disturbing poisoning statistics of alcoholism in women:

 - 1 out of every 10 pregnant women consumes alcohol – this was contained in a Behavioral Risk Factor Surveillance System (BRFSS) report for 2011-2013 by the CDC.
 1 out of 33 women binged during the past month from 2011 to 2013.